mozilla/treeherder/docs/retrieving_data.rst

 Retrieving Data
 ===============

-The treeherder-client library described in :doc:`api` also has some convenience methods to query the Treeherder API.
+The :ref:`Python client <python-client>` also has some convenience methods to query the Treeherder API.
 It is still in active development, but already has methods for getting resultset and job information.

 Here's a simple example which prints the start timestamp of all the jobs associated with the last 10 result sets on mozilla-central: